redrightreturning/ImageBorderUtility/README.md

 # Image Border Utility
-- Makes an image square based on it's longest size, adding a white border plus an additional border all the way around
+_Makes an image square based on it's longest size, adding a white border plus an additional border all the way around_
 - Works on every image present in the directory it's called
-- Color (white) and border(50) have defaults
 - arg 1: the location of the files
-- arg 2 (optional): the border to use
+- arg 2 (optional): the border to use.
+If none present the default is 50
-- arg 3 (optional): a string of the color ie "black" "blue" etc. Based on Pillow Imaging colors
+- arg 3 (optional): a string of the color ie "black" "blue" etc. Based on Pillow Imaging colors.
+If none present the default is white